sino7/KS-discovery-for-ITS/README.md

-## 2. Training the model on the observed data
+## 2. Training the KT models on the observed data

 ```python